vishwab0815/Quick-Bite/README.md

 ## 🚀 Getting Started

-See [SETUP.md](SETUP.md) for detailed installation, configuration, and deployment instructions.
+See [SETUP.md](SETUP.md) for detailed installation and configuration instructions.

 Quick start:
 1. Clone the repository